 I wait for the moment to rise like a storm and break the silent gulf between us.
-I wait to throw my hideous throng from my chair and roll its thunder beside a bed of neglected years.
+Wait to throw my hideous throng from my chair and roll its thunder beside a bed of neglected years.

-I had rained of tears, and fell the parched earth of her caucus plain until every drop had trickle down the withered seams of a hollowed cheek.
+I had rained of tears, and fell the parched earth of a caucus plain until every drop had trickle down the withered seams and hollowed cheek.

 Until every tear had scoured through her dry flesh and decrepit lips, and flooded regret into its

-Great, saltine mesh and bathed within a dimple of her curious grin.
+Great, saltine mesh and I bathe my sorrow within a dimple of her curious grin.

 All of the hated and forgotten wordsTO WAR WITH WORDS!